moqsien/gknet/README.md

 ## What does gknet do better than gnet?
 - More readable code.
 - A ready-made http framework with TLS.
 - Shared and configurable goroutine pool for events.
+So, events or tasks can be handled concurrently in one loop.
 - More open, which means we do not need internals when sometimes are only interested in a special package or implementation.

 ## How to use